DigitalSteel/SQSP6-Dev-Better-Start/README.txt

-Insert some clever text here.\n
+SQS6-Dev-Better-Start

-This is a demo project to get a better working template start for the SquareSpace 6 developer platform.
-I'm using SFTP to publish to my SQS6 Dev Site and github to track changes and issues.
-We'll see how hard this can fail.
+This is a demo project to get a better working template start for the SquareSpace 6 developer platform using Twitter Bootstrap.

+This project is not intented to be a custom template.
+Very little design will be applied.

+The goal of the project is to give the user a choice of navigation and style (through template.conf) to match any of the current Bootstrap examples.